What is an LCL Injury and/or a Posterolateral Corner Injury?

 The lateral collateral ligament (LCL), otherwise known as the fibular collateral ligament (FCL), helps control sideways motion of the knee joint and protects the knee when it is put under stress in this direction.
 The LCL can become damaged during a fall or from sports activity, and many of these injuries are complex and require expertise to diagnose and treat.
 The LCL is part of the posterolateral corner (PLC), along with the posterolateral capsule, popliteofibular ligament and the popliteus tendon.
 When an injury occurs to these structures located on the outside of the knee, one or more of these soft tissues can experience extensive damage.
-Dr. Matthew Provencher, orthopedic knee surgeon in the greater Vail, Aspen and Denver, Colorado area, specializes in surgical LCL repair and posterolateral corner reconstruction following a complex knee injury to the outside of the joint.
+Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen, Colorado Springs and Denver, Colorado area, specializes in surgical LCL repair and posterolateral corner reconstruction following a complex knee injury to the outside of the joint.

 In order for Dr. Provencher to diagnose and prepare a treatment plan for an LCL and/or PLC injury, he must perform a detailed physical examination, medical review and diagnostic tests.
 Treatment for an LCL injury may include conservative measures, however, if the LCL and/or PLC are severely injured, it may be necessary for Dr. Provencher to perform a surgical LCL repair and/or posterolateral corner reconstruction.

 What is an LCL Repair and/or Posterolateral Corner Reconstruction?